Tampa bookstore list: best new & used bookstores in Tampa, FL

 420 W Kennedy Blvd, Tampa

-The Oxford Exchange Bookstore may be the most beautiful bookstore in the state of Florida.
-The beautifully designed shop features the top award-winning fiction, and non-fiction titles, poetry collections, kids books, and literary classics.
-Renowned authors frequently pop in the shop for readings and signings, too.
-Where else can you enjoy a National Book Award winning book and the best brunch in America at the same time?
+The Oxford Exchange Bookstore is widely considered one of the most beautiful bookstores in Florida.
+The thoughtfully designed space features award-winning fiction and nonfiction, poetry, children’s books, and literary classics.
+Renowned authors regularly visit for readings and signings.
+Few places let you browse a National Book Award winner and enjoy a standout brunch in the same visit.

 Portkey Books